pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_package_handler..getPackagesVersion"></a>

 ### package_handler~getPackagesVersion(req, res)
-Used to retreive a specific version from a package.
+Used to retrieve a specific version from a package.

 **Kind**: inner method of [<code>package\_handler</code>](#module_package_handler)